PRDeving/MakeItBurn/README.md

 A simple load tester to burn your CPU/RAM down

 TO COMPILE
-This software has been developed in c++ std11 and pthread library, so:
+This software has been developed in c++ std11 and pthread library, so you have 2 options:

+1- Use the Makefile
+    type "make" in the proyects folder and enjoy

+2- Compile it youself
     g++ -Wall -pthread -std=c++11 -o makeitburn makeitburn.cpp

-THE BINARY PROBABLY WONT WORK, YOU HAVE TO RECOMPILE IT
+THE BINARY INCLUDED IS ONLY FOR ME TO TEST, IT PROBABLY WONT WORK IN OTHER MACHINES, YOU HAVE TO RECOMPILE IT.

-It has been developed and tested in Arch Linux, so i cant assure it works over other platforms.
+It has been developed and tested in Arch Linux x64, i tried to make it as portable as it could be but cant assure it works in other platforms.

+Any questions, text me to pablo.deving@gmail.com